An interactive map of the New England Trail complete with a state-by-state breakdown (length, highest elevation and highlights).

 The NET is mostly composed of a single-track hiking path with some old logging roads.
 Mix in about 10% road walk across the length of the trail and you have an overall pleasant hiking tread.
 The NET is relatively easy to follow.
 It is well-marked with blue blazes in Connecticut and white blazes in Massachusetts.
 It’s worth noting that Massachusetts is blazed a little better than Connecticut.

-If you want to get a comprehensive look at the trail, take a hard look at the maps on newenglandtrail.org and the official New England Trail Map & Guide.
+You can also take a look at the maps on newenglandtrail.org and check out the official New England Trail Map & Guide

 For information on elevation, check out this Elevation profile and Mileage Guide, courtesy of Nick “Parks” Wagers.
 This guide is similar to AWOL’s guide for the Appalachian Trail but does not include town info pages.
 Extremely useful.

-Lastly, if you're used to using your smartphone for navigation, consider downloading Maprika.
+Lastly, if you're looking for an alternative to the Guthook App, consider downloading Maprika.
 Maprika is an Android and iOS app which can be used offline.
 It interacts with your GPS software and is able to show you exactly where you are on the trail.
 Keep in mind these maps aren’t updated in the same fashion that an app like the Guthook guide is so you will need to balance this app data with what you see in the field.
 Some new, updated reroutes should be clearly blazed but may not be updated in this GPS app.
 Here are the maps you'll need for the New England Trail:

 © Mackenzie (@hikingctandbeyond)